Access to Higher Education Diploma (Health and Social Care)

 With the knowledge you gain through this course, you could pursue many important roles that relate to health and social care.
 Support work, community development, health promotion and nursing are just a few of the options that would be available to you.

-This becomes possible by learning about human health in topics that explore cell biology, nutrition, and illness.
+This becomes possible by learning about human health in topics that explore developmental psychology, healthcare communication and equality, diversity, and inclusion in healthcare settings.
 You will also delve into how human health can be adversely affected by poverty, drugs, mental health disorders and other issues.

 Getting Started